When should you request MS SQL Server Consulting?

 Problems that require consultation are as follows – MS Access performance slows down while more users or data are added, reliability becomes poor, constantly required to be compacted and restored, or you need to create multiple copies of MS Access to manage historical data.
 Symptoms like these indicate that it’s time for your native MS Access jet engine datastore to be migrated to SQL Server Standard or Express Edition 2016.
 Delaying the migration will only increase your risks and costs.

 SQL Server Express Edition 2016: Features And Limitations

-SQL Server Express Edition 2016 is a powerful and reliable free data management system of PCA that delivers a rich and reliable data store for Web Sites and desktop applications.
+SQL Server Express Edition 2016 is a powerful and reliable free data management system of PCApps that delivers a rich and reliable data store for Web Sites and desktop applications.
 Yes, SQL Server Express Edition 2016 (previously known as MSDE) is a license-free version of the SQL Server database from Microsoft.
 Compared to MS Access, SQL Server Express is much faster, more stable, and scalable.

 Although there are some limitations, they can be managed depending on your needs.
 As compared to the Standard fully-licensed version of SQL Server 2016, SQL Server Express Edition 2016 has the following limitations:

 - A maximum of 4 cores of CPU power can be installed per socket